wilmoore/frontend-packagers/readme.md

 -  *[component][component]* is more of a concept and a framework for building and distributing front-end components.
 If you'd like to read more on this distinction, check out the [issue #1 thread](https://github.com/wilmoore/frontend-packagers/issues/1).
 -  *[bower][bower]* is meant to be consumed by higher-level tools and frameworks.

-I appreciate the effort that has gone into all of these.
-It is awesome to see really talented developers taking on the task and sharing the result with the rest of us.

 What is a package manager?